Specialty

 CSC 492/592 Internet of Things

-Robust and Explainable Artificial Intelligence, Trustworthy Deep Learning, Equivariance, Disentanglement, Compositionality, Explainable AI for Medical analysis, and XAI for Science
+Robust and Explainable Artificial Intelligence, Trustworthy Deep Learning, Equivariance, Compositionality, Explainable AI for Medical analysis, and XAI for Science